Species Lilium that originate in North America from n-z are found on this page.

 Lilium occidentale Purdy is an endangered lily restricted to seeps and bogs of the coastal prairie, scrub, and coniferous forests of Del Norte and Humboldt counties in California and adjacent Oregon.
 It is pollinated by hummingbirds.
 Although threatened, it can be grown in cultivation.
 The first two photos from iNaturalist were taken by Alex Abair in July in Curry County, Oregon and shared under a CC BY-NC license.
 The third photo by Ron Moodycliffe at a residence in Oregon City, Oregon.
-The second and third by Ron Parsons were taken from a small population in Humboldt County, CA.
+The last two by Ron Parsons were taken from a small population in Humboldt County, CA.

-Lilium parryi S.Watson is commonly known as the Lemon Lily, is native to the foothills of the San Gabriel Mountains in southern California.
+Lilium parryi S.Watson is commonly known as the Lemon Lily.
+It is native to the foothills of the San Gabriel Mountains in southern California.
 In the wild, the plants grow in meadows and seasonal streams in montane coniferous forests of southern California.
 In cultivation, the bulbs should be kept moist throughout the year.
 This plant is a favorite of slugs and susceptible to Narcissus Bulb Fly.
-Photos 3-6 were taken by Nhu Nguyen.
+The first four photos were taken by Nhu Nguyen.
 The last two photos from Ron Parsons are from a population in San Bernardino County, California, and were taken in late July 2005.

 Lilium parvum Kellogg is found in various forms and colors in California's Sierra Nevada and the Cascade Range of southern Oregon at 4900 to 9800 ft (1470 to 2940 m).
 It grows along riverbanks and in snowmelt areas so needs plenty of moisture in growth and protection from moisture in winter when it would be under snow.
 Photos below were taken by John Longanecker.

 Photos below were taken by Ron Parsons from plants growing at various localities in El Dorado County, CA.